jensaug/jbossweb-customsso/README.md

 So features like "reauthentication" should (untested) work if needed.

 ## Issues
-* Logging out in custom authenticated web app will not dispose cached entry I belive, so cache might grow.
+* Logging out (or expired sessions) in custom authenticated web app will not dispose cached entry I belive, so cache might grow.